RichStone/le-wagon-ruby-and-rails-tdd-workshop/exercise_03/exercise_03.md

 However, other developers now want to build on top of it.
-That's not that easy, though, cause your new test framework is not well documented, not feature-rich, and you obviously don't have enough time among all of all your responsibilities to keep developing it... 😬
+That's not that easy, though, cause your new test framework is not well documented, not feature-rich, and you obviously don't have enough time among all your responsibilities to keep developing it... 😬

 With all that data, you make a new decision: Let's not insist on the `Check` framework for now, you can always continue the work on it later.
-Let's switch to Minitest for now instead 🤖
+Let's switch to Minitest for now instead.

 You first have a quick skim over what Minitest actually is: